kubernetes-sigs/aws-efs-csi-driver/docs/README.md

 | vol-metrics-refresh-period  |        | 240     | true     | Refresh period for volume metrics in minutes.                                                                                                                                                                                           |
 | vol-metrics-fs-rate-limit   |        | 5       | true     | Volume metrics routines rate limiter per file system.                                                                                                                                                                                   |

+##### Understanding the Impact of vol-metrics-opt-in:
+Enabling the vol-metrics-opt-in parameter activates the gathering of inode and disk usage data.
+This functionality, particularly in scenarios with larger file systems, may result in an uptick in memory usage due to the detailed aggregation of file system information.
+We advise users with large-scale file systems to consider this aspect when utilizing this feature.

 ### Container Arguments for deployment(controller)
 | Parameters                  | Values | Default | Optional | Description                                                                                                                                                                                                                            |
 |-----------------------------|--------|---------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|